plone/training/docs/mastering-plone/volto_talkview.md

   As the TalkView component is registered as a content type view, it receives the content data and some more.
   We will use the content part.
   So we introduce a constant `content` to be more explicit.
-- `content.details` is the value of the richtext field `details` with mime type, encoding and the data:
+- `content.details` is the value of the RichText field `details` with mime type, encoding and the data:

   ```jsx
   {